-Frugal Foodie Friday: This is my second entry in the Everyday Cooking Challenge from Pacific Foods.
+This is my second entry in the Everyday Cooking Challenge from Pacific Foods.
 Challenge #2 required using a creamy soup from Pacific Foods and spinach.
 I had an extra “challenge” since my options were limited.
-Pacific offer a wide range of creamy soups, but only four are dairy-free, and from this selection, my local grocer only carries one - Butternut Squash Soup as I find it would lend itself well to recipes.
+Pacific offer a wide range of creamy soups, but only four are dairy-free, so from this selection I went with Butternut Squash Soup as I find it would lend itself well to recipes.
 I really wanted to try something different and innovative to really transform the soup.
 So into Butternut-Spinach Rolls the soup went.

 The recipe turned out so much more incredible than I could have expected.
 They’re so soft and tender.
 Like in smoothies, the spinach imparts a light green hue and some nutrition, but it doesn’t affect the flavor.
-Trust me.
-Would I lead you astray?
 The butternut soup has a mild sweetness and a nice rich texture that actually works beautifully as both the liquid in this recipe and as a subtle flavor enhancer.

 These rolls can be shaped and made free form to use as buns, or you can do like I did and go for pull-apart style.
 We used them as breakfast rolls (with a little Earth Balance and jam for my husband), sandwich buns (they are gently sweet, not over the top), and dinner rolls.
 Those of you with allergies, an unstocked fridge, or who are vegan, will appreciate the spot on texture of these rolls sans eggs!

 Oh, and did I mention how wonderfully tender these are?
 Think you can’t make bakery-soft buns?
 Think again…

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, nut-free, peanut-free, soy-free, vegan, plant-based, and vegetarian.